 Yes, yes.
 Because my husband, who I did the research with, involved the scriptwriter, who we’ve worked with many times (Daniel Daoud), and he was our co-writer.

 How did you approach the casting process?

-So we worked casting for a very long time.
+So we worked with the casting for a very long time.
 We didn’t find our Zsafi.
-We tried many actresses, many non-actors, ping pong players, and many, many young girls..
-And then one of our friends and former classmates told us that, he knows this girl who he thought would be perfect.
+We tried many actresses, many non-actors, ping pong players, and many, many young girls.
+And then one of our friends and former classmates told us that he knows this girl who he thought would be perfect.
 We invited her to the casting, and we did some improvisations.
 She was really wonderful.
-We watched the material at home and she was so subtle, you know, and so like, visceral that we felt okay, she might be the one.
+We watched the material at home, and she was so subtle, you know, and so like, visceral that we felt okay, she might be the one.

 And this is her first role?

 Yes, she doesn’t really have any acting experience.
-She wanted to apply for the Hungarian University of theatre, but she wasn’t accepted.
+She wanted to apply to the Hungarian University of theatre, but she wasn’t accepted.

 So she had acting ambitions?

 Yes, she had ambitions, but she didn’t get the chance yet, but I hope this will give her exposure and that she will get more work.

 The film is quite calm and composed, even though the topic almost invites an overly dramatic approach with the six weeks and everything.
 Instead, it’s almost objective, and we understand both sides.